View the original recipe via:

 FILL a large pan with water and salt and bring to a boil.
 Meanwhile use the round cutter to create round pasta sheets.
 SCOOP a bit of pumpkin filling in the middle of the round pasta sheet.

 Use the kitchen brush to make the edges a bit wet and close the ravioli by placing another round pasta sheet on top.
-The sheets will stick together because of the water, but close it even more by pressing it with a fork.
-And that will of course also look pretty.
+The sheets will stick together because of the water but close it even more by pressing it with a fork.